 Teach you skills to enable you to problem solve your own solutions to any new conflicts that arise in the future;

-Once mediated agreements are reached, we will draft a document called a Memorandum of Understanding which outlines what you and your spouse have agreed to.
+Once mediated agreements are reached, the mediator will draft a document called a Memorandum of Understanding which outlines what you and your spouse have agreed to.
 The MOU can be used to remind you of your agreements, guide your actions moving forward, and if you desire and depending on the type of issues resolved, be used to create a binding agreement between you (with the assistance of attorneys).

 How Long Does Marital Mediation Take?

-Marriage mediation is short-term, future-focused and solutions-oriented!
+But overall, marriage mediation is designed to be short-term, future-focused and solutions-oriented!

 What if We Are Currently Seeing a Marriage Counselor?
-Can We Also Work With You?

 Marital Mediation is not and cannot take the place of counseling obtained from a licensed therapist or mental health provider and some couples find it helpful to engage in both marriage counseling and marital mediation simultaneously.